 Welcome back to our series of open threads on the latest batch of U.S. News law school rankings.
 Last time, readers weighed in on the schools that filled out the middle of the traditional first tier (ahh, the good old days when there were more than two).
-There were some rather significant moves worth noting in that group, like Alabama and Washington.
+There were some rather significant moves worth noting in that group, like those of William & Mary and the University of Washington.
 Also worth noting are the schools that disappeared from that list, and now we’ll get to talk about them.

 This time around, we’ll be taking a look at the law schools at the bottom of the top 50, the schools that some would argue belong in the traditional “second tier” (no, not the dreaded “rank not published” or “RNP” tier).

 These schools might not be at the top, but some of them charge like they’re the cream of the crop…

 * Valerie Ford Jacob, leader of Fried Frank since 2003, is stepping down from her post prior to her official 2015 departure date.
 At least she’s leaving on a high note, with the firm’s highest profits per partner ever.
 Yay.
 [WSJ Law Blog (sub. req.)]

 * Ralph Lerner, the ex-Sidley Austin partner who billed extra car charges to his clients, claims he went into work on weekends to do work for free to make up for it.
 Aww, how nice of him.
 [Am Law Daily]